 These celebrations are incomplete unless they are filled with song, with prayerful gestures and with silence in which we hear the voice of God in our lives.
 In this spirit, St. Gertrude parish provides the following information and guidelines.

 Fr.
-Rich will then contact you within the next few days about the wedding process at St. Gertrude Parish.
+Gabriel will then contact you within the next few days about the wedding process at St. Gertrude Parish.
 Please note that Fr.
-Rich will provide answers to all of the bride's and groom's questions.
+Gabriel will provide answers to all of the bride's and groom's questions.
 St. Gertrude’s does not have a Wedding Coordinator, nor does the Parish Office have access to any information about weddings, other than the dates/times of those already scheduled.

 A wedding date cannot be set until the bride and/or groom speaks with a priest or deacon.
 We typically schedule weddings at 1:00 pm and 3:00 pm on Saturdays, or on any convenient time during the week.

 Couples are expected to contact Fr.
 Rich at least six months in advance of the date on which they hope to celebrate their wedding.